sil-dictionary-lexical-services/CheckCrossRefs/README.md

 # CheckCrossRefs
-Find cross references without targets (in an SFM file); adjust their markers so they can be imported into a custom field and linked manually, instead of creating a spurious entry
+PURPOSE: Find cross references without targets (in an SFM file); adjust their markers so they can be imported into a custom field and linked manually, instead of creating a spurious entry.

 REQUIRED MODULE:  Config::Tiny